Information du profil

 Hébergement

-You will have your own 8x8’ tent on a raised platform w/ canopy to keep the rain and sun off or possibly a room in our tinyhome or wagon.
+You will have your own 8x8’ tent on a raised platform w/ canopy to keep the rain and sun off or possibly a room in our or wagon.
 There is a common area with kitchen, sofa, and hot water shower.

 Autres infos...

-There are great beaches, hikes, and snorkel spots within walking distance of the farm.
-When you want to explore other parts of the island, you will need to catch a ride to the bus stop which is located 3 miles away at Napili Market.
-Or its a $7 Uber.
-For info on bus routes, check out the public transit section on Google Maps or search “maui bus”.
-To see Hana, Haleakala, Twin Falls, I’ao Valley, drum circles, and other places like that, you will need to rent a car or find a friend with a car because the bus does not go there.
+There are excellent beaches, hikes, and snorkel spots within walking distance of the farm.
+When you want to explore other parts of the island, you can catch a ride to the bus stop located about three miles away at Napili Market, or take an Uber for around $10.
+For bus routes and schedules, check the public transit section on Google Maps or search “Maui Bus.”
+To visit places like Hāna, Haleakalā, Twin Falls, ʻĪao Valley, or drum circles, you will need to rent a car or connect with a friend who has one since the bus does not go to those areas.

 Accès Internet